-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
+I apologise for any strange sentences and funny mistakes that may have resulted.
+If you read French, click on the French flag below to access the original, correct text:

 The port of Batangas

-"Already have your ticket? " my driver asks me, taking my big bag out of the trunk.
-Absolutely.
-"So just stand in line, there with the people, it's to buy the quay ticket.
-After you can go directly to the recording."
+"Do you have your ticket yet?", my driver asks me when he pulls my big bag out of the trunk.
+That's right, that's right.
+"So just stand in line there with the people, it's to buy the platform ticket.
+Then you can go straight to check-in."

 The drug sniffer dog

-The presence of this drug-sniffing dog on the pier in Batangas reminds me of an identical scene, during my trip to Mexico in 2014I was on the dock in Playa del Carmen, when I boarded the ferry to Cozumel Island.
-I do not think I mentioned it in my posts at the time, but I found these two photos that I had taken in secret (I remember that one of the Mexican soldiers had signaled me to put away the device):
+The presence of this drug-sniffing dog on the wharf in Batangas reminds me of an identical scene, during my trip to Mexico in 2014I was on the dock in Playa del Carmen, when I boarded the ferry to Cozumel Island.
+I don't think I mentioned it in my posts of the time, but I found these two pictures that I had taken on the sly (I remember that one of the Mexican soldiers had made me put the camera away):

 The Good Samaritan

-I, who feared not to sleep, slept like a baby. " Mrs !
-Mrs !"
+I was afraid I wouldn't sleep a wink, but I slept like a baby.
+"Ma'am!
+Ma'am!"
 An unknown voice, far away.
-The curtain flutters, there is light, a face leaning towards me...
+The curtain moves, there is light, a face leaning towards me...

-Huh?
 What?
-I tear off my earplugs, resurface. " Mrs !
-Mrs !
-Romblon!" shouted a guy in a white shirt, a ferry or port employee.
-He explains to me that it is necessary to go down quickly.
-The boat will re-embark passengers, leave for the next island.
-The lady and the little boy are still there, they look at me with round eyes.
-It is 6:40.
+What?
+I rip out my earplugs, resurface.
+"Madam!
+Madam!
+Romblon!" shouts a guy in a white shirt, an employee of the ferry or the port.
+He explains to me that we have to get off quickly.
+The boat is going to take on passengers and leave for the next island.
+The lady and the little boy are still there, and contemplate me with round eyes.
+It is 6:40 am.
 It's been almost three quarters of an hour since we arrived in Romblon.

-I'm sorry, I explain.
-I slept ...
-He burst out laughing.
-"As I did not see you coming, I went to ask the port office, he told me.
+I apologize, I explain.
+I was sleeping...
+He bursts out laughing.
+"When I didn't see you coming, I went to ask at the port office, he told me.
 I gave them your name.
-To check if you were on board.
-They had the corresponding berth number, but I'm not allowed to ride, so they sent someone..."
+So they could check if you were on board.
+They had the corresponding bunk number, but I'm not allowed on, so they sent someone..."